genesis-tech-tribe/frontend/.github/pull_request_template.md

 - Refactor: Reorganize the file structure
 - Test: Add unit tests for form validation
 - Docs: Update installation guide
+- Chore: Use this prefix if your change does not fit into any of the above.

 -->